ch-hassansaeed/urdu_sentiment_NLP_analysis/README.md

 # urdu_sentiment_NLP_analysis
-**python project which will take input as urdu sentence and give output as it "positive" or "negitive" sentiment sentence.
+**python project which will take input as urdu sentence and give output as it is "positive" or "negitive" sentiment sentence.

-Main Demo File name as input.py (but urdu_sentiment_NLP_analysis_lib.py should put in your project folder)**
+Main Demo File name as input.py (but put urdu_sentiment_NLP_analysis_lib.py should  in your project folder)**

 ```
 from urdu_sentiment_NLP_analysis_lib import get_urdu_sentiment